Western Mountaineering Kodiak MF Review

 The hood has plenty of loft and stays in place with two cinch cords, creating a nice air hole without letting cold air in around your neck.
 The two-way zipper allows for venting if you overestimated how cold it might be, and if you unzip the bag all the way, it makes a pretty cozy down blanket for two.

-With a little work, we were able to stuff the Kodiak into the same compression sack we used for the Big Agnes Crosho -20, the Rab Neutrino 800, and the Thermarest Questar 0.
+With a little work, we were able to stuff the Kodiak into the same compression sack we used for for several bags that had higher temp ratings.
 Despite the extra fabric that makes this bag roomy, it still manages to be competitively packable, leaving plenty of room in your pack for other wintertime essentials.
 We're still scratching our heads at how the roomiest bag in our review is so compressible.
-This bag packs down smaller than the Marmot Col -20 (a wide bag, but not as wide as the Kodiak!) and the North Face Inferno -20.
-If space in your pack is at a premium, the Versalite, the Antelope, and the Nemo Sonic pack down smaller.

-The Kodiak employs the same Microlite XP fabric as the Antelope and the Versalite, a material that our testers have found acceptably water-resistant, having used Western Mountaineering bags for many seasons.
+The Kodiak employs the same Microlite XP fabric as other quality WM bags, a material that our testers have found acceptably water-resistant, having used Western Mountaineering bags for many seasons.
 Light rain, mist, and frost have never soaked through to the down, and the outside of the bag dries out quickly in the sun.
 Except for sleeping in an inch of standing water or camping exposed to a downpour, you'll stay dry in this bag.

-The down fill doesn't have a hydrophobic treatment like the insulation in the Rab Neutrino 800 and the Big Agnes Crosho -20, both good choices if getting wet is a high likelihood on your adventures.
+The down fill doesn't have a hydrophobic treatment.
 Keep in mind that if you need a zero degree bag, rain isn't the kind of precip you're worried about.
-Also if you're excited about dimensions of the Kodiak MF, but you're concerned about wet weather, Western Mountaineering offers a version with Goretex Windstopper fabric, though it's a little heavier and more expensive.
+Also, if you're excited about dimensions of the Kodiak MF, but you're concerned about wet weather, Western Mountaineering offers a version with Goretex Windstopper fabric, though it's a little heavier and more expensive.

-We've sung the praises of Western Mountaineering's snag-free zipper action and mega lofty draft tubes in the past with the Versalite and the Antelope, and we're happy to keep the tune going with the Kodiak.
+We've sung the praises of Western Mountaineering's snag-free zipper action and mega lofty draft tubes in the past, and we're happy to keep the tune going with the Kodiak.
 The firm seam tape on either side of the zipper does an excellent job of protecting the draft tube from snagging, even during late-night, disoriented unzipping in the dark.
 The draft tube is huge, preventing cold air from creeping in through the zipper.
 As we mentioned before, the cinch cords on the opening of the hood and the and the draft collar keep the hood in place, only exposing your nose and mouth for a comfortable, oxygenating sleep.

-This bag doesn't have a small, zippered pocket like the Rab Neutrino 800.
+This bag doesn't have a small, zippered pocket.
 A pocket is nice for keeping track of earplugs, headlamps, or batteries inside your bag.
 With the Kodiak, you'll need to bring a tiny stuff sack for those items.